Microinvasive Breast Cancer

 Microvinvasive breast carcinoma cells are often ‘comedo’type.

-Microinvasive ductal carcinoma are frequently associated with higher nuclear grade ‘comedo’ type ductal carcinoma in situ.
-Other histologic subtypes of DCIS such as cribriform, papillary, and solid, are thought to invade less frequently than comedo DCIS.
+Microinvasive ductal carcinoma are frequently associated with a higher nuclear grade ‘comedo’ type ductal carcinoma in situ.
+Other histologic subtypes of DCIS such as cribriform, papillary and solid, are thought to invade less frequently than comedo DCIS.
 If the microinvasive DCIS element comprises cells of either the solid, papillary, or cribriform pattern, the changes of lymph node metastasis (already very low) are reduced even further.

 The status of hormone receptors in micro-invasive breast tumors is highly variable

 The hormone receptive status of microinvasive breast carcinomas is variable, but generally speaking less than 50% of these tumors are positive for the most common receptors, (estrogen receptor and progesterone receptor) and either negative or unclear in the other half.
 HER-2 is over-expressed in about 1/3 of postive HR status patients.
 The hormone-receptive status of microinvasive breast cancer tumors will have to be identified in each individual case, will possible chemical and endocrine-based treatments tailored by the cancer-treatment team.

 Staging and treatment of microinvasive breast carcinoma: Is Axillary lymph node investigation necessary?

 Staging of microinvasive ductal carcinoma in situ is somewhat of a controversial topic.
-The general consensus surrounding ‘pure’ ductal carcinoma in situ is that axillary lymph node metastasis is so very improbable that lymph node staging or sentinel lymph node biopsies are not necessary.
+The general consensus surrounding ‘pure’ ductal carcinoma in situ is that axillary lymph node metastasis is so very improbable that lymph node staging or sentinel lymph node biopsy are not necessary.
 (There are some still some cancer physicians who disagree, and some women ‘pressure’ their doctors to investigate the lymph nodes to appease their anxiety, but studies on routine axillary dissection for DCIS have demonstrated a rate of lymph node metastasis at less than 1%.)

 The overall estimated rate of lymph node metastases in patients with microinvasive breast carcinoma is low, but not negligible.
 The statistics also tend to be quite inconsistent, adding to the dilemma.
 Some studies on lymph node metastasis of microinvasive DCIS place the rate from 0 to just over 5%.
 Other studies suggest a rate of lymph node metastasis as high as 10%-11%, while others place it as high as 28%.